SamAtkinsonModeste/pagination-p2-fsjs-treehouse-td/README.md

 # pagination-p2-fsjs-treehouse-td
-Creating dynamic pages of employees with pagination
+Creating dynamic pages of students with pagination